 Tri-Rail obtained an FFGA in 2000; the majority of the project was completed in March 2006 and Tri-Rail began operating 40 trains daily.
 In 2007, the agency opened the remaining two miles of double track at the New River Bridge in Fort Lauderdale, enabling Tri-Rail to boost service to 50 daily trains.

 At the same time, gas prices began soaring to record levels and public transit ridership skyrocketed.
 Thanks to its recently completed double-track project, Tri-Rail was able to handle the influx of riders.
 The agency currently carries between 14,500 and 15,500 riders daily, up more than 100 percent vs. 2006.
 In 2008, the Tri-Rail carried a record 4 million passengers, a 22.9 percent increase vs. 2007.

 “We have built capacity to handle 64,000 daily riders, so we’ve been able to meet the demand that suddenly got dropped on us,” says Giulietti.

 Now, Tri-Rail passengers are clamoring for more service, especially later at night, on weekends and to the airports.
-Whether Tri-Rail can afford to provide it remains to be seen; for now, agency officials are just hoping to maintain to the service levels they
+Whether Tri-Rail can afford to provide it remains to be seen; for now, agency officials are just hoping to maintain to the service levels they currently offer.

 “At the same time demand is coming in, the counties and state have a tremendous shortage of funds,” says Giulietti.